 - Stubbing your toe, known as toenail trauma

-- Wearing the shoes that are smaller than your shoe size or tight and cause shoe bite.
+- Wearing shoes that are smaller than your shoe size or tight causes shoe bites.

 - Cutting the edges of toenails too short